synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 These last walk-throughs are all about files that reside on the E20 (in the www directory used by app_server.py), but they get “served up” to the web browsers, and interpreted/executed/displayed there.
 Please note that they are in a mix of HTML, Cascading Style Sheet (CSS), and Javascript files.

-### Source Code Walk-through (Web Page index.html)
+### Source Code Walk-through (Web Page [index.html](web_app/www/index.html))
-The following code walk-through intersperses commentary (in this font and color) with source code (in this font and color).
+The following code walk-through intersperses commentary with source code.
 Also note that some whitespace has been removed relative to the original source file to better fit the printed page.

 ```html
 <!DOCTYPE html PUBLIC "-//W3C//DTD XHTML 1.0 Strict//EN" "http://www.w3.org/TR/xhtml1/DTD/xhtml1-strict.dtd">